Dian Alberts

-Dian Carina Felicia Alberts (formerly van Houten, van Groeningen and van der Zee) was a character from the Dutch television soap series Goede tijden, slechte tijden (English: Good Times, Bad Times).
-The character was based on Diane Archer from Australian soap-series The Restless Years.
+Dian Carina Felicia Alberts (formerly van Houten, van Groeningen and van der Zee) is a character from the Dutch television soap series Goede tijden, slechte tijden (English: Good Times, Bad Times).
+The character is based on Diane Archer from Australian soap-series The Restless Years.
 Dian was played by three actresses who each represented a different side of her personality: Lotte Van Dam (October 17, 1991 – September 15, 1993, stand-in; May – August 1996) was the good girl, Chris Jolles (December 29, 1994 – January 5, 1999) was the bad girl while Rixt Leddy (September 6, 2005 – March 3, 2008) compromised these characteristics.